-This blue ombre hue has a soft fade from blue to blonde and the dimensional tones in between.
+This blue-blonde ombre has a soft fade from blue to blonde and the dimensional tones in between.
 It was created by stylist Stephany Smith of Huntington Beach, CA.

 “It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the porosity of the hair,” she explains.
-“Clip-in extensions were used to complete this style to give it the extra contrast.”
+“Curly clip-in extensions were used to complete this style to give it the extra contrast.”

 Ombre blue shades are a very high-maintenance color.
 It can turn/fade to green depending on the stylist’s formulation and/or the level of your hair.
 Make sure you are ready for the upkeep which is time-consuming and expensive, but totally worth it when you have this dreamy mermaid hair!

 She explains, “with the deeper shades of blues and violets, the hair didn’t have to be lifted that far, which is a great option for women with darker hair to enjoy fantasy colors!
-To achieve this look, ask for Olaplex infused Pulp Riot shades.
+To achieve ombre blue hair, ask for Olaplex infused Pulp Riot shades.
 The hair was originally lifted with Joico Blonde Life, paired with Davines Flamboyage meshes, to keep the hair in place for painting.”

 The maintenance for this ombre blue hair is cold water with sulfate-free shampoo and conditioner.
-Pureology and Davines are a quality protective shampoo and conditioner!
+Pureology and Davines are quality protective shampoos and conditioners!
 Do minimal washing with lots of dry shampoo for longevity.

 Hoisington also says, “wash the hair as normal, but avoid a harsh scrubbing over the vivids.
 Squishing the shampoo through the ends is a lot more gentle and keeps the fantasy colors separate while cleansing the hair.
 Try Overtone to maintain fashion colors between appointments, so they’re always looking fresh.”